Search Engine Myths

 A well-run SEO campaign is different.
 It focuses on quality.
 An SEO expert will analyse your website in detail, analyze the competition, extensively research key words, review and update the content, and much more.

 A properly conducted SE campaign required significant effort and therefore is not cheap.
-It will, though, result in significant improvements in visitors and lease.
+It will, though, result in significant improvements in visitors and leads.

 SEO can be a scam, but not if it’s done properly.